IviyanStoyanov/newsAI/README.md

-# Your News App
+# NewsAI

-Welcome to Your News App!
+Welcome to NewsAI!
 This is a web application that aggregates news headlines from various sources and displays them in a user-friendly interface.

 ## Table of Contents